 Anyone living in the United States for any length of time has heard the alarm bells of wearing sunscreen when outdoors.
 But so many of these memos and alarms were meant for our fair skinned brethren.
-So, many of us with dark skin weren’t taught that those rules applied to us too.
-If you were like me growing up in the 90s and 2000s, you didn’t really see people of color applying sunscreen on the beach or at the pool.
+So, many of us with dark skin weren’t taught the rules that also apply to us.
+If you were like me growing up in the 90s and 2000s, you didn’t really see people of color applying sunscreen at the beach or at the pool.
 You adhered to the idea that “Black don’t crack,” even though it leaves people of color open to practices that lead to skin damage and skin cancer.
 But the truth is, if you have skin, you need to protect it from the sun.
 The color of your skin doesn’t matter.
-Here are the 6 steps you should follow to use sunscreen for dark skin.
+Here are the 6 steps you should when it comes to sunscreen for dark skin.

 What is sunscreen?

 Let’s start with the basics of what sunscreen is, especially sunscreen for dark skin.
 This is important because too many POC are using natural butters and oils to protect their skin from the sun.
 Well, that just doesn’t work.
 So, I’m going to describe the nature of sunscreen so that you can make an informed choice about protection.

 Sunscreen comes in a variety of forms, like gels, sprays, lotions, foams, and sticks.
 But what all of these forms have in common is that they either absorb or reflect the sun’s ultraviolet (UV) rays to protect your skin from sunburn and sun damage.